 Create boundaries for your mind to rest

 Brains need containers, not just willpower.
 A five minute scheduled worry window each day lets you capture fears on paper, then defer them until that window arrives.
 Your mind relaxes once it trusts there is a place for concerns to land.
 Pair that with a quick offload ritual before bed, jotting unresolved loops so the night can be for sleep rather than problem solving.
 Protect sleep with consistent timing, low light, and no-scroll buffers that reduce stimulation.
 Poor sleep amplifies vigilance, which feeds loops the next day.
-If anxiety is persistent or impairing, review guidance from the National Institute of Mental Health and consider additional support.
+If anxiety is persistent or impairing, review guidance from the and consider additional support.
 Treat these boundaries as care, not punishment.
-You are creating conditions where your mind can recover, which is how intrusive thoughts soften and how to stop overthinking at night becomes realistic.
+You are creating conditions where your mind can recover, which is how soften and becomes realistic.